Category: Travel

 • Whirlwind Weekend

 It is fascinating to me how our minds and bodies interact with each other.
 Similarly, I find it interesting how what is going on emotionally manifests itself physically.
 This weekend started off brilliantly.
 I was going to Maine for Rosh Hashanah.
-I have been somewhat stressed out at work lately (ah, the Lost Post), and
+I have been somewhat stressed out at work lately (ah, the Lost Post), and have been utterly preoccupied.
+So — when I made my reservation for a car service to take me to the airport at the crack of dawn on Friday, I automatically made the reservation for Newark.

 • Back to the excitement

-Alright.
-I’m sticking with this format, so now back to the excitement that is my life.
 Just returned from a great weekend in Boston and the wilds of Maine with the Tufts crew.
 We ate a ton, including lobster at the Naples lobster pound and a pulled pork sandwich at Redbones.
-Also worth mentioning were
+Also worth mentioning were two days of barbecues and two ice cream sodas at Pears.
+Time to get back on the food/exercise wagon.

 • Back to the excitement

-Alright.
-I’m sticking with this format, so now back to the excitement that is my life.
 Just returned from a great weekend in Boston and the wilds of Maine with the Tufts crew.
 We ate a ton, including lobster at the Naples lobster pound and a pulled pork sandwich at Redbones.
-Also worth mentioning were
+Also worth mentioning were two days of barbecues and two ice cream sodas at Pears.
+Time to get back on the food/exercise wagon.

 • JazzFest